spectrum-health-systems/MAWSC/README.md

 Testing web services is a tedious process that is prone to error, so I created MAWSC to take the human element out of the equation.
 The result is a deployment process that is faster, safer, and easily repeatable.

+MAWSC is a portable application, and is easy to install and use.

 ## Features

 * Written in .NET 6 C#, so it's cross platform (in theory)